sbstp/ircbot/README.md

   "channel": "The channel your bot should join",

-  "operator": "Set to ask ChanServ for operator mode", "debug": "Set to make debugging more verbose"
+  "operator": "Set to ask ChanServ for operator mode", "debug": "Set to make debugging more verbose",

+  "basepath": "plugins",
+  "confpath": "config.json"
 }
 ```

+## config.json
+The dynamic configuration file.
+It is freeform, and it's up to
+your plugins to decide what to do with it.
+I will be reloaded when
+it updates, and trigger all the plugins to reload with it.